Behavioral Modifications continued...

 The principle of bedwetting alarms is that the wetness of the urine bridges a gap in a sensor located on a pad on the bed or attached to your child's clothes.
 When the sensor gets wet, an alarm will go off.
 Your child will then awaken, shut off the alarm, go to the bathroom to finish urinating in the toilet, return to the bedroom, change clothes and the bedding, wipe down the sensor, reset the alarm, and return to sleep.

 These alarms take time to work; and, for them to be effective, the child must want to use them.
 The child should use the alarm for a few weeks or even months before considering it a failure.
-Alarms are often tried first before using medication.
+Alarms along with behavior modifications are often tried first before using medication.